AyeCode/invoicing/readme.txt

 = 1.0.10 =
-Invalid invoice user id error sometimes when require login to checkout disabled - FIXED
+Invalid invoice user id error sometimes when require login to checkout disabled - FIXED Extensions screen containing all available add ons for UsersWP and recommended plugins - ADDED

 = 1.0.9 =
 Invoice history menu item should redirect to my invoices in BuddyPress profile if BuddyPress active - FIXED